MISP/misp-opendata/blogpost.md

 _Should contain a valid dataset title (and potentially valid resource titles)_
 - `delete` in order to tell MISP that we want to process a delete query.
 _Required to be set to 1_
+- `portal-url` to select the Open data portal to query.
+If not set, `data.public.lu` is the default value

 Note that if only a dataset title is provided, the portal will be queried for a full dataset delete, which includes all of its resources.
 Alternatively, if at least 1 resource title is provided, it will only delete the referenced resources, and the dataset will still exist, with its potential resources that have not been deleted.